mithileshbhumca/WeatherAndroid/README.md

 - A stable internet connection for downloading dependencies.

-- After the build finishes, run it on a real Android device or install android studio emulator.
+- After the build finishes, run it on a real Android device or install Android Studio emulator.

 ## Project Structure
 The project follows MVVM clean architecture to separate UI and data